Andreas3333/andreas-schaler/README.md

-# dynamic-time-wrapping-web-app
+# Dynamic Time Wrapping Web App
-A minimal web app for computing dtw distance of time series datasets.
+This web app is intended to work on small datasets for computing dtw distance of time series data.

+Project Outline: